pacso/dotfiles/README.md

 My first stab at a dotfiles project was a modified clone of [Ryan Bates'](https://github.com/ryanb) excellent [dotfiles project](https://github.com/ryanb/dotfiles).
 Whilst this one draws heavily from that project, I've completely rewritten the installer/updater script to be a little more useful/maintainable.

-I'm running on Mac OS X, but this project will likely work on Linux as well.
+This was written on and designed for Mac OS X.

 ## Installation